ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The implementation SHOULD document them, for example defining the Issuers authorized to register configuration Signed Statements.

 The Transparency Service is configured by the last Transparent Statement of this type.
 The Transparency Service MUST register a Signed Statement that defines its initial configuration before registering any other Signed Statement.
-The Transparency Service MAY register additional Signed Statement that updates its configuration.
+The Transparency Service MAY register an additional Signed Statement that updates its configuration.

 The Transparency Service provides an endpoint that returns the Transparency Statement that describes its current configuration.